 - Transcripts from previous institution(s).
 A minimum GPA of 3.0 on a 4-point scale is required for unconditional admission to the Biological Sciences Graduate Program.

 - GRE scores, sent to us directly by the testing agency.
 Copies of scores sent by the applicant are not acceptable.
-Minimum scores of 500 for both the Verbal and Quantitative sections of the GRE are required for unconditional admission to the Biological Sciences Graduate Program.
-An advanced subject test is not required.
+A cumulative GRE score (Verbal plus Quantitative.) of 300 or higher is required for unconditional admission to the Biological Sciences Graduate Program.
+Applicants are not required to take a GRE subject test.

 - An application fee.